What is auto Insurance?

 What does auto insurance usually not cover?

 Auto insurance won’t cover intentional damage, such as if a driver crashes their car on purpose to try and get a car insurance payout.
-It also doesn’t cover mechanical breakdowns, the personal property in your car, or pet injuries.
-Auto insurance also won’t cover repair costs beyond your limit.
-So if you have a $20,000 limit and $2,500 worth of damages, insurance won’t cover the last $5,000.
+It also doesn’t cover mechanical breakdowns, the personal property in your car, pet injuries, or repair costs beyond your limit.

 How much auto insurance should I get?